Best Golf Sunglasses 2025

 With every golf product Golf Monthly tests, not just sunglasses, we are committed to giving key insight into how products actually perform out on the golf course as well as off it too.
 With sunglasses that means seeing how they help whilst playing, but also how versatile they are to be used in other areas of life too.
 We should also mention that no manufacturer can pay for a good review, instead we tell it how we see it.

-Things to consider when buying golf sunglasses
+How to choose golf sunglasses

 There are several factors to be wary of when looking at buying new golf sunglasses and below are the ones we consider to be the most important.